luismqueral/Analytics-Tools/README.md

 ---

 ### Development Tools

-- [R Google Analytics] (https://github.com/skardhamar/rga) - Package for extracting data from Google Analytics into R.
-- [C# GoogleAnalyticsTracker] (https://github.com/maartenba/GoogleAnalyticsTracker) - A C# library for tracking Google Analytics.
-- [Ember Insights] (https://github.com/roundscope/ember-insights) - Designed as Ember CLI addon and will be used for tracking user's behavior and interaction.
+#### Ruby
 - [Gabba-GMP](https://github.com/fuzzyjulz/gabba-gmp) - A Ruby framework for pushing server side Google Analytics calls via Google Measurement Protocol
 - [garb](https://github.com/Sija/garb) - a Ruby wrapper for the Google Analytics API

-- [flare] (https://github.com/toddmotto/flare)  - Unobtrusive event emitter API for Google Universal Analytics event tracking
-- [angular-google-analytics] (https://github.com/revolunet/angular-google-analytics) - Google Analytics tracking for your AngularJS apps
-- [ember-insights] (https://github.com/roundscope/ember-insights) - Ember middleware for tracking users activities and make it managable over Google Analytics
-- [Angular Google Analytics] (https://github.com/revolunet/angular-google-analytics) - A simple service that lets you integrate google analytics tracker in your AngularJS applications.
+#### Python
 - [GA for Python and the Command Line] (https://github.com/debrouwere/google-analytics) - Takes the pain out of working with the Google Analytics reporting APIs.
 It supports both the Core and the Real Time API.
 It is written in Python but there's also a command-line interface.

+#### Javascript
+- [angular-google-analytics] (https://github.com/revolunet/angular-google-analytics) - Google Analytics tracking for your AngularJS apps
+- [ember-insights] (https://github.com/roundscope/ember-insights) - Ember middleware for tracking users activities and make it managable over Google Analytics
+- [flare] (https://github.com/toddmotto/flare)  - Unobtrusive event emitter API for Google Universal Analytics event tracking
+-
+#### Other
+- [C# GoogleAnalyticsTracker] (https://github.com/maartenba/GoogleAnalyticsTracker) - A C# library for tracking Google Analytics.
+- [R Google Analytics] (https://github.com/skardhamar/rga) - Package for extracting data from Google Analytics into R.